-What foreign employers need to know about required Sars registration Joon Chong 24 Mar 2023 < Taxpayers have a right to be kept informed at regular intervals about the progress of an audit.
+What foreign employers need to know about required Sars registration Joon Chong 24 Mar 2023 13 Jun 2023 Taxpayers have a right to be kept informed at regular intervals about the progress of an audit.
 If Sars is taking an unreasonable time to finalise an audit, they must be asked to explain the cause of the delay.
 Sars must authorise the payment of a refund before the finalisation of the verification, inspection, audit or criminal investigation if security in a form acceptable to Sars is provided by the taxpayer.
 A part refund could be received by the taxpayer if he or she is only able to provide acceptable security for part of the value of the refund.
 Objections There could be several factors and calculations involved in Sars refusing a refund under an assessment.
 If Sars persists with its refusal, the taxpayer can file an objection.
 Because of the potential complexities, the taxpayer should in such circumstances object against the whole of the assessment under section 104 of the Tax Administration Act, 2011 (TAA), and not just the decision to refuse the refund.
 If Sars does not authorise a refund of an amount because the taxpayer erroneously overpaid Sars on an assessment, then the taxpayer does not need object against the entire assessment but only against Sars' decision, which objection can be lodged under section 190(6) of the TAA.
 ABOUT GRAEME PALMER Graeme Palmer is a director in the commercial department of Garlicke & Bousfield.
-Unblocking a blocking order - 30 Oct 2023 Tax assessment appeal: Can it be amended? - 31 Jul 2023 - Repair vs improvement: Why it matters to Sars 18 Jul 2023 - What are taxpayers' rights to a refund from Sars?
-13 Jun 2023 - Why Sars can't have the 'money and the box' 9 Mar 2023 View my profile and articles...
+Selling shares at a discount for B-BBE benefits is not a donation - 21 May 2024 Unblocking a blocking order - 30 Oct 2023 Tax assessment appeal: Can it be amended? - 31 Jul 2023 Repair vs improvement: Why it matters to Sars - 18 Jul 2023 What are taxpayers' rights to a refund from Sars? - 13 Jun 2023 View my profile and articles...